-This year we will implement a number of support and development initiatives and active.
+This year we will implement a number of support and development initiatives to assist our community to be healthy and active.

-We will hold our regular Sports Forum space users the opportunity to meet Recreation Matters, will also be community and sports development
+We will hold our regular Sports Forum which gives sports groups and open space users the opportunity to meet with staff, discuss issues and share information on facilities, upcoming grants and training.
+Our e-newsletter, Recreation Matters, will also be distributed monthly.